Wintry Mix Will Be Followed By Wind-Chill Temps In Teens

 Here's the latest five-day forecast:

 Tuesday, Nov.
 12: Rain will mix with snow early in the afternoon as temperatures drop during the day to around the freezing mark from a morning high temperature in the upper 40s.
-Winds will be between 10 and 148miles per hour.
+Winds will be between 10 and 14 miles per hour.

 The overnight low temperature will be in the upper teens with wind-chill values between 10 and 15 degrees.